Graham Feed Wheat

 Graham product logo

-• High yielding winter feed wheat
+• Average yielding winter feed wheat

 • Good disease resistance profile but responds well to fungicides